HarperDB/documentation/docs/security/basic-auth.md

 # Authentication

-HarperDB utilizes Basic Auth to secure our HTTP requests.
+HarperDB uses Basic Auth and JSON Web Tokens (JWTs) to secure our HTTP requests.
 In the context of an HTTP transaction, **basic access authentication** is a method for an HTTP user agent to provide a user name and password when making a request.